Leoglme/vuelix/docs/development/whyVuelix.md

 ---
 ---

-# Why Vuesax?
+# Why Vuelix?

 <box header>

-  We would love to explain to you why we created Vuesax, what advantages it has, and our purpose
+  We would love to explain to you why we created Vuelix, what advantages it has, and our purpose

 </box>